SAP-samples/teched2024-IN180/README.md

 ## Pre-requisites

-There are no prerequisites for this hands-on session.
+There are no functional prerequisites for this hands-on session.
 You can perform it even if you do not have any experience with integration solutions.
 However, you will be able to derive a lot of value from it if you have some knowledge of what SAP Integration Suite is all about and how it helps with enterprise-wide integration needs.
 Here is a mission that can help you get started with SAP Integration Suite:

 • [Get Started with Integration Suite!](https://discovery-center.cloud.sap/protected/index.html#/missiondetail/3258/3327/)

+You will need a user account (S/P/I/D/C User) that authenticates to SAP Cloud Identity Service

 ## Requirements